-We’re Anne and Tim, welcome to our blog, Car Free Days.
+We’re Anne and Tim King, welcome to our blog, Car Free Days.

 We mostly write about family cycling, riding bikes for transportation and family bike touring in and around Seattle, WA.

 Let’s back up a few or ten or fifteen years for a little history of Anne and Tim and how they started riding bikes and blogging at Car Free Days.

 Anne and Tim didn’t always ride bikes.
 In fact, they used to own four cars!
 They drove everywhere.
 They drove to work five days a week, dreading their commute.
 They habitually sat in traffic on bridges traveling at a snail’s pace and listening to NPR.
 At least they carpooled, but still they drove.

 They longed to be outside.